tweag/nickel/lsp/README.md

 ### Using Cargo

-If you already have a working `cargo` installation, you can make `nls` available globally (it will be built and stored inside the repository, though) without
+If you already have a working [`cargo`](https://doc.rust-lang.org/cargo/) installation, you can make `nls` available globally (it will be built and stored inside the repository) without
 Nix:

 ```